 If you can manage a down payment but it’s south of 20%, know that you’re in good company.
 Finding a mortgage with less than 20% down is often doable, though fees usually come along for the ride.

-SoFi offers home loans with as little as 5% down.
-And you can get prequalified in just minutes with no obligation.
+SoFi offers a range of mortgage loans with as little as 3% to 5% down.
+And you can get prequalified with no obligation.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.